 Scarlett: I’m going to spend this year’s WiHM reading a lot and finding new favorites.
 In years to come, I hope to be more physically involved.
 We’re voices to be heard.
 We’re the future.

-Tremendous thanks to these nine fantastic authors for being part of my Women in Horror Discussion.
+Tremendous thanks to these eight fantastic authors for being part of my Women in Horror Discussion.
 Please read their work, now and every other month of the year.
 The horror genre is so much stronger thanks to their contributions!